How to Start a

 Knowing who your prospects are is only the first part of knowing your clients.
 Once you find them, you must also know their important problems, how those problems impact their organization and how you can talk about those problems.

-As a great consultant, you must give prospects two things to turn them into eager clients.
-The first is a vivid image of how great life will be when their problem is solved.
+To turn consulting prospects into clients you must give prospects two things.
+The first is a vivid image of life after you have solved their problem.
 The second is confidence that you can solve their problem.
-Talking about your tools and methods won’t win a client.
+Talking about tools and methods won’t win clients.
+Building a vision of future success will.

 When you promote your consulting services, you need a personal and professional brand that quickly gives prospects the confidence you can solve their problems.
 Your brand represents this trust and authority.